 Wildcat Trail: (4 miles – moderate) – This is a loop hike that will take you to some of the most scenic areas in Monument Valley.
 You’ll go around some of the most famous of the rock buttes in the park, such as Mitten Buttes and Merrick Butte.

-Jeep Tours: First time Monument Valley visitors could consider a jeep tour with a Navajo guide, leaning more about the area as you go and stopping at plenty of scenic viewpoints.
+Jeep Tours: First-time Monument Valley visitors could consider a jeep tour with a Navajo guide, learning more about the area as you go and stopping at plenty of scenic viewpoints.

 RELATED: 17 Legendary American Road Trips

 Arches National Park (One of the Most Famous Utah Road Trip Stops!)

 Arches National Park is one of the visited national parks in America, and it is not hard to see why.
 This 73,234-acre natural playground is filled with over 2000 arches, resulting in an incredible, eroded landscape that needs to be included in your Utah road trip.

 In addition to the arches, you’ll find fins, towers, hoodoos, and balance rocks, creating a landscape quite unlike anywhere else on earth.
 The great thing about the park is no matter where you are, you can rest assure your surroundings will be mind-meltingly gorgeous.
 Whether you are a hiker, a photographer, an explorer, or a lover of beautiful places, Arches National Park will not disappoint.